But really, do you know how to do it?

 This can be a small credit towards their next month’s service or a trial upgrade to the next largest plan after they refer a certain amount of friends.

 Once you implement your program, tell everyone about it.
-Write a blog post, send out a press release, email your existing clients, and share it on social.
+Write a blog post, send out a press release, use your email marketing chops, and share it on social.